-Okay, so you delay making that $15,000 IRA withdrawal for 10 years and thus keep the money growing tax deferred at an 8% annualized rate.
-At the end of that 10-year stretch, your IRA will have nearly $220,000 more in it than it would if you had been withdrawing $15,000 a year instead.
+Okay, so you delay making that $15,000 IRA withdrawal for 10 years and thus keep the money growing tax deferred at a 7% annualized rate.
+At the end of that 10-year stretch, your IRA will have exceeded $1,000,000, with nearly $300,000 more in it than it would have had if you’d been withdrawing $15,000 a year.